 What Is Woodland Hills Best Known For?

 For many Woodland Hills residents, Ventura Boulevard is considered the main artery of the community.
-Historically part of San Fernando Valley’s El Camino Real, Ventura Boulevard has formed its own distinct identity in recent years, making quite a name for itself.
-This popular main street is well known in the Valley because it cuts through the middle of the region, from Studio City to Woodland Hills, totaling 13 miles in length.
+Historically it is a part of San Fernando Valley’s El Camino Real.
+Ventura Boulevard has formed its own distinct identity in recent years, making quite a name for itself.
+This popular main street is well known in the Valley because it cuts through the middle of the region.
+It runs from Studio City to Woodland Hills, totaling 13 miles in length.
 For many locals and tourists alike, Ventura Boulevard is where to go when on the prowl for quality restaurants, boutiques, luxury housing, and small businesses.
 Pedestrian-friendly and convenient, many residents can also get their daily errands accomplished on Ventura.

 3.Recreation and Beach Amenities

 Since this scenic neighborhood is located between both the mountains and the beaches of Malibu, locals in Woodland Hills have many recreation and beach amenities to choose from.